cons3rt/pycons3rt3/README.md

 # Use --excludelength to exclude files with a file name length of this many chars
 s3organizer sync --bucket 'source-bucket-name' --targetbucket 'target-bucket-name' --excludelength 10

+# Delete all keys from a bucket
+s3organizer delete --bucket 'source-bucket-name'

+# Sync AND dlete all keys from a bucket - use same options with the `all` command
+s3organizer all --bucket 'source-bucket-name' --targetbucket 'target-bucket-name' --excludelength 10 --organize 'path/to/objects'
 ```

 ## Bash (Linux only)